xpqz/dyalog-docs/tools/jenkins/plan21.md

 The existing GitHub Actions publish workflow is modified to automatically detect the version from the mkdocs configuration file rather than requiring manual input.
 This prevents accidental cross-version deployments.

 The Jenkins pipeline is changed from deploying everything on the gh-pages branch to deploying only explicitly listed production versions.
 A new environment variable controls which versions are deployed to the live site.
 Initially this is set to v20 only, meaning v21 can be published to GitHub Pages staging without appearing on the production site.
-SVN paths are now version-aware: released versions fetch from `docbin/branches/{version}/documentation`, while the current development version fetches from `docbin/trunk/documentation`.
-A `TRUNK_VERSION` variable controls the trunk mapping.
-Readmes follow the same pattern via `dyalog/branches/{version}/svn/docs/readmes`; SharpPlot remains on trunk (version-agnostic).
-The SVN branch `dyalog/branches/21.0/svn/docs/readmes` must be created before v21 goes to production.
+SVN paths are now version-aware following the existing trunk/branches convention: the current development version (controlled by a `TRUNK_VERSION` variable) fetches `docbin` and `readmes` from trunk, while released maintenance versions fetch from their respective branches.
+SharpPlot remains on trunk (version-agnostic).
+No new SVN branches are needed for v21 since it is the current development version on trunk.

 The shared Jenkins library function `ghGetReleaseAssets` (in `dyalog-scripts` at `git.bramley.dyalog.com/Systems/Jenkins-Library`) currently fetches the single latest release regardless of version.
 Rather than modifying the shared library, a local helper function `getVersionedReleaseAssets` is added to the Jenkinsfile.
 It uses the same `gh` CLI and authentication pattern but filters releases by version tag prefix (e.g., `v20.0.*`), so each version fetches its own assets independently.
 The shared library can be updated later if other pipelines need the same capability.